secretstartups/handbook/content/handbook/sales/field-operations/sales-systems/salesforce-config.md

 ---

 title: "Salesforce Config"
-description: "The purpose of this page is to document configuration of our instance of Salesforce at Gitlab.
+description: "The purpose of this page is to document configuration of our instance of Salesforce at GitLab.
 This will serve as the go-to place to check in regards to questions on our general Salesforce configuration."
 ---